PluMGMK/vbesvga.drv/README.md

 ![True-Colour Full HD screenshot of Calmira XP shell showing colour settings (on "Bordeaux"), Character Map, Advanced Task Manager, Calmira Explorer, an MS-DOS prompt, GVim and Minesweeper](./Screenshots/VBESVGA2.CLP.rec0.png)

 This screenshot showcases the True Colour rendering capability, in the Windows-XP-derived icons used by the Calmira XP shell.
 The [Advanced Task Manager](https://winworldpc.com/product/advanced-task-manage/1x) instance again confirms that we're on DOS 6.20 and Windows 3.10.
 It also says we're on a 486, which of course isn't true, but that's just the newest CPU that Windows 3.1 knows about!
-Again, the `debugx` session in the DOS prompt confirms that I'm using a real AMD graphics card with [vendor string](https://fd.lod.bz/rbil/interrup/video/104f00.html) equal to `(C) 1988-2018, Advanced Micro Devices, Inc.` and [product name](https://fd.lod.bz/rbil/interrup/video/104f00.html) equal to `NAVI14` (reported a bit more legibly this time!).
+The 40-row DOS prompt shows the output of `VIDMODES.COM` (see below), confirming again that I'm using a real AMD graphics card with [vendor string](https://fd.lod.bz/rbil/interrup/video/104f00.html) equal to `(C) 1988-2018, Advanced Micro Devices, Inc.` and [product name](https://fd.lod.bz/rbil/interrup/video/104f00.html) equal to `NAVI14` (reported a bit more legibly this time!).

 ## Building